Understanding Corporate Security: Importance for Construction Managers

 What does corporate security encompass?

 Corporate security encompasses the strategies and actions organisations employ to protect their physical and digital assets, staff, and reputation from various threats.
+This includes risk assessment, access control, surveillance, incident response, and compliance monitoring.

 Why is corporate security significant in project management?